Satellite (Nickelback song)

 "Satellite" is a song recorded by Canadian rock group Nickelback for their eighth studio album, No Fixed Address (2014).
-A pop rock "power ballad" about an all-encompassing love, the song was written by group members Chad Kroeger and Ryan Peake with Josh Ramsay and David Hodges.
+A power ballad about an all-encompassing love, the song was written by group members Chad Kroeger and Ryan Peake with Josh Ramsay and David Hodges.
 Nickelback co-produced the track with Chris Baseford.
-"Satellite" was released March 23, 2015 as the album's sixth single and serves as the second pop single in continental Europe.
+"Satellite" was released on March 23, 2015 as the album's sixth single and serves as the second pop single in continental Europe.
 The song was later serviced to hot adult contemporary radio stations in the United States on May 11, 2015 as the album's third pop single in North America.

 An accompanying music video for the song, directed by Nigel Dick, serves as the second half of a two-part story started in the video for "Get 'Em Up".
-Music critics were divided on their opinion of "Satellite", with some praising the ballad form and others labelling the song as "cliché."
+Music critics were divided on their opinion of "Satellite", with some praising the ballad form and others labelling the song as "cliché".
 The song only charted in Canada, where it peaked outside the top 40 on the national adult contemporary chart.

 Release and promotion

 In January 2015, Universal Music Germany announced "Satellite" as the album's second European single, with the release date yet to be determined.
 Nickelback opted for three region-specific releases for the album's second pop single after "What Are You Waiting For?": "Miss You" was released in the United Kingdom and "She Keeps Me Up" was released in North America, both in February 2015, and "Satellite" was released to continental Europe.
 This release materialized on March 23, 2015.

 The group uploaded an official lyric video for the song on March 18, 2015.
 Republic Records announced that "Satellite" would serve as the album's third pop single in the United States and serviced the song to the hot adult contemporary radio format on May 11, 2015.
-"Satellite" was also released as the third radio single in the United Kingdom, being added to the BBC Radio 2 B List for the week ending May 23, 2015.
+"Satellite" was also released as the third radio single in the United Kingdom, being added to the BBC Radio 2 B-list for the week ending May 23, 2015.